jesusprubio/pwr/README.md

 Because the community builds awesome :sparkles: stuff we use every day.
 But it's not easy to remember their hipsty names (and parameters).

-Moreover I think it could make easier the learning curve for newcomers.

 ## Install & use

 :pizza: Install latest [Node.js](https://nodejs.org/download) stable version and: